DirtyHarryLYL/HAKE/README.md

 # HAKE: Human Activity Knowledge Engine

-This repo mainly contains the **HAKE-Data**, i.e. the images, human/object boxes, activity labels and corresponding human body part state labels.
-More details can be found in the HAKE website http://hake-mvig.cn.

-**News: The image-level and instance-level part-state annotations on 50K images are all avaiable now!
-Meanwhile, the corresponding models are also released in our [HAKE-Action repo](https://github.com/DirtyHarryLYL/HAKE-Action).**

-**Our new larger version HAKE-Big (>120K images, activity and part state labels) will be relaesed soon.**
-**We have opened a tiny repo: [HOI learning list](https://github.com/DirtyHarryLYL/HOI-Learning-List).
+**News: We have opened a tiny repo: HOI learning list (https://github.com/DirtyHarryLYL/HOI-Learning-List).
 It includes most of the recent HOI-related papers, code, datasets and leaderboard on widely-used benchmarks.
 Hope it could help everybody interested in HOI.**

+**1) Our paper "PaStaNet: Toward Human Activity Knowledge Engine" is accepted in CVPR2020, which contains the image-level and instance-level human part state annotations and the corresponding models.
+We will release them soon.
+Besides, we will also release the code and data of our two related papers "Detailed 2D-3D Joint Representation for Human-Object Interaction" and  "Symmetry and Group in Attribute-Object Compositions" (also accepted in CVPR2020).**

+**2) we plan to release a new human activity understanding system: "HAKE-Action", which includes the reproduced SOTA image/video activity recognition/detection models and the corresponding HAKE-enhanced models.
+The main action benchmarks include: HICO, HICO-DET, V-COCO, Ambiguous-HOI(our new CVPR2020 benchmark), AVA, etc.**

+More details can be found in the HAKE website http://hake-mvig.cn.

+**The image-level part-state annotations on HICO dataset are avaiable!
+Code and models on HICO will be shared soon.**

 Note that: image-level means that what Human-Object Interactions are included in an image, and the corrsponding task is the HOI recognition (image-level multi-label classification from [HICO](http://www-personal.umich.edu/~ywchao/hico/)).
 Meanwhile, instance-level means that what HOIs are performed by a person, and the task is HOI detection (instance-level multi-label classification from [HICO-DET](http://www-personal.umich.edu/~ywchao/publications/chao_wacv2018.pdf)).
+The finer-grained instance-level annotations will be released soon for better exploring HOI detection problem.

 If you find HAKE useful, please cite our [paper](https://arxiv.org/abs/1904.06539):

-    @inproceedings{li2020pastanet,
-        title={PaStaNet: Toward Human Activity Knowledge Engine},
-        author={Yong-Lu Li, Liang Xu, Xinpeng Liu, Xijie Huang, Yue Xu, Shiyi Wang, Hao-Shu Fang, Ze Ma, Mingyang Chen, Cewu Lu}, booktitle={CVPR},
-        year={2020}
-    }

     @article{li2019hake,
         title={HAKE: Human Activity Knowledge Engine},